pointnetwork/pointnetwork.github.io/website/docs/learn/learn-index.md

 * [Cryptography](learn-cryptography) - learn about the crypto libraries, encryption process and hashing functions used

-## Payments

-* [Layer 2 Payments](learn-layer2-payments) - understand layer 2 payments and how they are applied in Point Network.

 ## Deployments

 * [Point Deployer](learn-point-deployer) - learn about how the Point Deployer works to deploy and update decentralized applications on the network.